truenas/documentation/content/en/docs/TrueNAS/replication/legacy.md

 ---
-title: "Creating a Replication Task with the Legacy Engine"
+title: "Legacy Engine"
-linkTitle: "Creating a Replication Task with the Legacy Engine"
+linkTitle: "Legacy Engine"
 description: "How to create a replication task using the previous FreeNAS/TrueNAS 11.2 replication engine"
 weight: 4
 ---